Home Animal Licences

 Activities such as pet sitting, pet grooming and dog walking are not covered by this legislation.

 To apply, transfer or renew a licence email email@example.com.

 Part A fee, due with your application – covers all costs associated with determining the licence application and includes all administration and inspection fees.
 This is non refundable should we refuse your application.

 Part B fee, due once we determine grant of your licence – includes recoverable, reasonably expected, enforcement cost, including training and an interim compliance visit during the licence period.
 You will be contacted at a later date to collect this fee.

 Where a veterinary inspection is required this is payable in addition to the Part A and B fee.

 Hiring horses and any other veterinary inspection is invoiced after the visit to recover the costs incurred by the council.

-You will also be required to pay the cost of inspections carried out by Mole Valley District Council's authorised veterinary surgeon or veterinary practitioner.
+You will also be required to pay the cost of inspections carried out by our authorised veterinary surgeon or veterinary practitioner.

 It should be noted that the person who owns or is proposing to own the animal(s) concerned, must be the one who makes the application.

-You will need a zoo licence if you are exhibiting wild animals to the general public on seven or more days in any 12 consecutive months.
-There are exemptions for circuses, pet shops and any individual premises where the Secretary of State provides the appropriate consent.
+If you are exhibiting wild animals to the general public on seven or more days in any 12 consecutive months you will need a licence.